fantasycalendar/FoundryVTT-Sequencer/README.md

 `.then(() => {})`

 This creates a function that will be called.
-Remember that if you want your function to be asynchronous and you want it to properly wait, you'll want to make the above:
+Remember that if you want your function to be asynchronous, and you want it to properly wait, you'll want to make the above:

 `.then(async () => {})`